startersclan/docker-sourceservers/README.md

 docker run --name csgo-server -it -p 27015:27015/udp sourceservers/csgo:latest 'srcds_linux -game csgo -port 27015 +game_type 0 +game_mode 1 +mapgroup mg_active +map de_dust2'
 ```

-There are many ways to detect when a gameserver needs an update, but this is out of the scope of this repository.
-However here is an [example](https://stackoverflow.com/a/44740429/3891117) of a `cronjob` you may use to update your server.
+There are many ways to detect when a gameserver needs an update but that is out of the scope of the project.
+Here is an [example](https://stackoverflow.com/a/44740429/3891117) of how a utilize a `cronjob` to update a game server.

 ## Important considerations

-Due to the variety of `SRCDS` and `HLDS` games that can be hosted and the various ways each of the games can and/or have to be hosted, the images built using this project are kept to be as generic as possible.
+Due to the variety of SRCDS and HLDS games that can be hosted and the various ways each of the games can and/or have to be hosted, the images built using this project are kept to be as generic as possible.
 The following are some important considerations concerning the images provided by the project.

 ### Entrypoint script

 The game images **do not** include an entrypoint script.

 While the conventional `entrypoint.sh` could have been included, having so also takes away flexibility for how the images can be used.
-Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or init process, which likely adds unnecessary confusion.
-It is also unlikely that a generic entrypoint script would be adequate given the various ways server operators could implement the container's initialization process for the game server.
+Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or init processes which likely adds unnecessary confusion.
+It is also unlikely that a generic entrypoint script would be adequate given the various ways server operators could implement container initialization processes for game servers.

 This brings us to the next but a much related consideration.